rishal79/send-to-googlesheet/README.md

 4.Select intialSetup in the dropdown and click ▶️ Run (it stores the Sheet ID).

-5.Click Deploy → Manage Deployments → New Deployment:
+5.Click Deploy →  New Deployment:
+  - click settings

   - Select Web App

   - Set Execute as: Me